J-Obog/heap-sim/README.md

 ## Usage

-Compile all file located int the src/ directory and link it your local project.
+Compile all files located int the src/ directory and link it your local project.

 Make sure to include the main header: